-- Dark chocolate is full of MUFAs which help to curb the cravings for sweet, salt and fatty foods.
+- Dark chocolate is full of MUFAs (monounsaturated fatty acids) that help curb the cravings for sweet, salt, and fatty foods.

-- It contains phenolic antioxidants which savage the free radicals to protect from degenerative diseases.
+- It contains phenolic antioxidants that savage the free radicals to protect your body from degenerative diseases.

 - It protects the nerves from injury and inflammation.
 It also protects the skin from oxidative damage.
 Dark chocolate also elevates mood, thus curbing your desire to consume junk food.

-- It is a rich source of fiber which keeps you full for a longer period.
+- It is a rich source of fiber that keeps you full for a longer period.

 - It also facilitates the proper functioning of the bowel to prevent constipation.
 It helps to break down food faster and eases bloating.
 Regular consumption of papaya also relieves morning sickness and nausea.
 Thus, papaya is highly recommended for weight loss.

-- Apple is a water-rich fruit which can make the vegan diet plan for weight loss very effective.
-Pectin in apple limits the absorption of fat in the cells.
+- Apple is a water-rich fruit that can make the vegan diet plan for weight loss very effective.
+The pectin in apple limits the absorption of fat in the cells.